 - When you have enough time to prepare before a negotiation with a current client, you can ask them to provide the data needed to measure your impact.
 One way to do this is to tell them that you’d appreciate access to this information because you’d like to help improve those numbers—something you were going to do anyway if you’re committed to helping your client with their business.

 To find out which data would be useful to you, list all the key services you’ve provided to your clients in the past.
 Which ones have had the most significant positive impact on their business?
 Try to measure that impact quantitatively.
 Many of the things we do for clients have a measurable impact and, if we look hard enough, we can find a way to prove it.

 3. Build a Strong Case for Your Rates

 For this step, you’ll be using all your research so far to build a strong case for getting the rates you want.
 (Note: If you’re unsure about your asking price, you can check out our guide on how to give estimates.
-Another solid resource is the Freelance Industry Report, which list the hourly rates of international freelancers across several industries.)

 Once you’ve set the right price range for your work, go back to the list of goals and problems for your client, and for each item, ask yourself the following questions: